batiste/django-page-cms/doc/3rd-party-apps.rst

 Integrate application models and forms into the page admin
 ==========================================================

-Django page CMS provide a solid way to integrate external application forms for managing page related objects (create/delete/update) into the page's administration interface.
+Gerbi provide a solid way to integrate external application forms for managing page related objects (create/delete/update) into the page's administration interface.

 For this you need an object with foreign key pointing to a page::

     class Document(models.Model):
-        "A dummy model used to illustrate the use of linked models in django-page-cms"
+        "A dummy model used to illustrate the use of linked models in Gerbi CMS"

         title = models.CharField(_('title'), max_length=100, blank=False)
         text = models.TextField(_('text'), blank=True)